 - 125 grams icing sugar [powdered sugar]

-- 3 tablespoon crystalized ginger [candied ginger] [optional] chopped into 19 small pieces
+- 3 tablespoons crystalized ginger [candied ginger] [optional] chopped into 19 small pieces

 Instructions